 If you prefer to keep your attack surface minimal by only implementing a single PCI DSS compliance solution, we highly recommend implementing a Vendor Risk Management tool.
 A VRM tool will help you track your overall PCI DSS compliance efforts by discovering internal and third-party risks impacting alignment with the compliance functions of PCI DSS.

-Learn about UpGuard’s Vendor Risk Management solution >
+Learn about UpGuard’s Vendor Risk Management tool.

 The PCI Security Standards Council (PCI SSC), like most cyber regulations, recognizes the impact of service providers’ security practices on PCI DSS compliance efforts.
 As such, to be PCI DSS compliant, payment processing entities must secure their third-party attack surface with a Vendor Risk Management (VRM), as indicated in requirement 12.8.